trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 Back to the photo...

-You (and other software tools) can identify this photograph is 360 because it is defined by XMP tag; `Projection Type=equirectangular`.
+You (and other software tools) can identify this photograph is 360 because it is defined by XMP tag; `Projection Type` = `equirectangular`.

+The image resolution is `Full Pano Width Pixels` = `5760` x `Full Pano Height Pixels` = `2880`, or 16.6 megapixels. _Note, the GoPro Fusion can shoot `.raw` files at 18 megapixels, but this example was stitched as a `.jpg` where 16.6 megapixels is the maximum resolution possible_.

-We also know it was taken above sea level because of the EXIF tags; `GPS Altitude=467.03` and `GPS Altitude Ref=Above Sea Level`
+We also know it was taken above sea level because of the EXIF tags; `GPS Altitude` = `467.03` and `GPS Altitude Ref` = `Above Sea Level`

-Defined and related EXIF GPS data tags include:
+Other EXIF GPS data tags include:

 * GPSLatitude
 * GPSLongitude